You’ve probably heard by now that Facebook will be rolling out changes to their News Feed Algorithm.

 Facebook has clearly said they want to promote discussion over passive browsing, so you need to create posts that are likely to provoke comments and discussion.
-Activity on your post, like users sharing posts directly with friends (on the friend’s wall or in a PM), or attracting comments by users sharing on their own walls, are all pluses from an algorithm perspective.
+Activity on your post, like users sharing posts directly with friends (on the friend’s wall or in a PM), or attracting comments by users sharing on their own walls, are all pluses from a news feed perspective.

 Find Your Best Posts

-Your next step: jump into SmarterQueue’s detailed analytics and take a look at which of your Facebook posts are getting the most comments (over reactions or even shares).
+Your next step: jump into SmarterQueue’s detailed analytics and take a look at which of your Facebook posts are getting the most comments.
 Look for similarities between the posts: is there a pattern to how you’ve been inspiring your audience to really get involved?
 Whatever it is, do more of that.
 In other words, use your data to create the content your audience enjoys.
 Maybe you’re already doing this, but here are a few tips and reminders:

 - Check up on your Evergreen posts.
 If any posts aren’t getting comments, shares or reactions anymore, then stop sharing them – these posts will now signal to Facebook that people don’t like your content, and Facebook will demote the rest of your posts too.
 To find this content quickly, go to Past Posts and filter by Facebook Page and Evergreen, then sort by Fewest Comments (%) to see your least effective posts first.
 You can also do this with your One-Time content, take a quick look for any patterns in the type of content, or the writing style that’s been least effective lately.